Best Ways to Grow Your YouTube Channel

 Many people use YouTube's recommended video thumbnail size of 1280 x 720 pixels.
 The photographs are beautiful, but no one on YouTube ever sees a thumbnail that size.

-FS Poster is one of the best auto-posting plugins which has many features.
-FS Poster lets you share your posts to your from WordPress to YouTube community easily.
-You will be able to post your blogs directly from WordPress to 18 social media networks.
+FS Poster is one of the best auto-posting plugins, which has many features.
+FS Poster lets you share your posts to your from WordPress to the YouTube community easily.
+You will be able to post your blogs directly from WordPress to 20 social media networks.
 Try our demo version.

 To increase the amount of time people spend watching videos, make them longer